As an Amazon Associate I earn from qualifying purchases @AMAZON

 Most breads turns rapidly into glucose, so it’s like using Gu (but generally avoid fatty or sweetened or high protein breads for endurance events).

 There is a locally-made outstanding sourdough bread that I like: it doesn’t crumble, and when toasted it gets even more durable (and lighter).
 I found this worked terrifically well during the Mt Hamilton Challenge, and I’ll be experimenting with such bread more on future rides.
 It’s cheap, and tastes darn good, the only downside is having to chew it, but that’s also a bonus after swallowing Gu all day.
 Be sure to take fluid after eating bread, for digestion.

 Staying hydrated with some baseline calories

 In endurance events with mileage from 80 miles to 155 miles per day, few things work well under the extremes of heat and exhaustion and dehydration.

 While I like Accelerade, I have moved away from it.
 I now generally use plain water along with Hammer Perpetuem and energy gels and when on the bike, and Hammer Recoverite and Hammer Whey for post-workout recovery.

-A few bad experiments have nearly ruined my day, but the one “food” that has never failed me is Accelerade, fruit-punch flavor:
+A few bad experiments have nearly ruined my day, but the one “food” that has never failed me is Accelerade @AMAZON, fruit-punch flavor:

 - Tastes good all day long;